CaireneA/p-p-2/README.md

 ### Colour Scheme

-The application uses a minimal color palette with a blend of orange and midnight blue with white background for an appealing look.
+I've opted for a simple yet striking color palette that combines shades of orange and deep blue on a clean white background.
+This gives a pleasing aesthetic to the application.

 ### Typography

-The primary typeface for the application is 'Electrolize', which provides a contemporary and sleek feel to the interface.
-In case 'Electrolize' fails to load or is not available, the default sans-serif font is used as a backup.
+'Electrolize' is the primary font of choice for the application, imparting a modern and stylish touch.
+If 'Electrolize' is unavailable or doesn't load, it defaults to the sans-serif font.

 ### Imagery